Gkcloud5/Better-future/03-Learning/Programming/Bash/Example scripts and explanation/Example/E.7/Testing whether a string is null.md

 echo

-if [ -n "$string1"] //double quoted, it seems it's tring then
+if [ -n "$string1"] //double quoted, it still in variable not  a string then
 	echo "Double quoted character" else